IMMIGRATION

 I was back in the Land Cruiser and they drove me 30 minutes to the Khyber Hotel.

 • Bulgaria / Turkey border, April 2019.
 I crossed from Bulgaria into Turkey by land in my VW California van late in the evening.
 There were no others at the border post.
-The Turkey officer angrily told me to park and come with him.
+The Turkish officer angrily told me to park and come with him.
 He led me to an officer at the far back corner of the border post.
 I gave him $50 and he gave me a receipt.
 I returned to the front of the post and a woman in a hijab gave me an illegible stamp.
-I had been to Turley before but had forgotten that the visa was a small rectangular pink stick-on-paper.
+I had been to Turley before but had forgotten that the visa was a small rectangular pink stick on paper.

 When I exited Turkey, the immigration officer asked where my entrance sticker was.
 I showed him the stamp, obviously not the visa.
 It was impossible to explain what happened as it was so bizarre.
 He finally waived me on.